wangxuesong29/Bioinformatik/README.md

 7. Unix Data Tools
 8. A Rapid Introduction to the R Language(Guangshuai Jia译暂定)
 9. Working with Range Data
+10. Working with Sequence Data
-10. Working with Alignment Data（罗开译）
+11. Working with Alignment Data（罗开译）
-11. Bioinformatics Shell Scripting, Writing Pipelines, and Parallelizing Tasks
+12. Bioinformatics Shell Scripting, Writing Pipelines, and Parallelizing Tasks
-12. Out-of-Memory Approaches: Tabix and SQLite
+13. Out-of-Memory Approaches: Tabix and SQLite
-13. Conclusion
+14. Conclusion
 <br>